Drykx/Reinforcement_Learning-HFT_Project/README.md

-# Reinforcement Learning in Limit Order Book for Cryptocurrency Trading
+# RL in Limit Order Book for Cryptocurrency Trading

 ## Introduction